Holographic will: New Zealand

 The validity of wills in New Zealand is governed by §11 of the Wills Act 2007.
 A will must be in writing, signed, and witnessed to be valid.
 These requirements can be waived if the High Court of New Zealand is satisfied that the testator intended for the document to serve as their will.
 For active-duty military and "seagoing persons", any informal testament, "written or oral", can be considered valid, provided the court is satisfied that the will represents the decedent's testamentary intentions.

 In popular literature

 A holographic will is the subject of John Grisham's 1999 legal thriller The Testament, and also his 2013 novel Sycamore Row.

 Serving at a Battalion Aid station under heavy enemy fire, Hawkeye Pierce creates a holographic will in the M*A*S*H episode "Where There's A Will, There's A War".

-The final episode of the Netflix series House of Cards includes a holographic will as a crucial element of the plot—although if, as is implied, the will was written in a Washington, DC hotel, it would not be legally valid, as the District does not recognize holographic wills.
+The final episode of the Netflix series House of Cards includes a holographic will as a crucial element of the plot—although if, as is implied, the will was written in a Washington, DC hotel, it would not be legally valid, as local inheritance law generally does not recognize holographic wills.